charliecalvert/CloudNotes/Assignments/LinuxServerBasics.md

 ## Turn it in

-Perform the actions described in the section called [Copy a File with scp][#scp].
+Perform the actions described in the section called [Copy a File with scp](#scp).
 Only this time, call the file **LinuxServer-LastName.md** and set the title to your last name:

 ```
 echo '## LastName' >> LinuxServer-LastName.md